KedarDabhadkar/Soccer-Pass-Prediction/README.md

 README.md of the parent file says:

-# MLSA18 Football Pass Prediction Challenge

-This repository contains the instructions and dataset for the Football Pass Prediction Challenge of the 5th Workshop on Machine Learning and Data Mining for Sports Analytics.
-The workshop will be held on Monday September 10th 2018 in Dublin as part of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
-Further information on the workshop is available on the [workshop website](https://dtai.cs.kuleuven.be/events/MLSA18/).

-## Challenge

-The goal of this challenge is to predict the receiver of a pass performed during a football match given the sender of the pass as well as the locations of all the players on the pitch.
-The focus of this challenge is on developing novel approaches to address this task.

 ## Dataset

 The dataset contains 12,124 passes performed during 14 different games involving a Belgian football club during the 2014/2015 football season.